luizcarloskazuyukifukaya/terraform-gcp-github-actions/README.md

 type wq!
 ```

+(UPDATE 2023/4/12) Just opening the JSON file with VSCode and copying the
+content should be enought when pasting the secret value for the
+GOOGLE_CREDENTIAL.

 ## Steps to add secrets on the repository
 1. Go to the repository top and select "settings"
 2. On the left bar, select ""Secrets and variables"